Kihumba/private-/Phase-C/Android Programming/8 - Publishing Android Apps/README.md

 # Outcome 8 - Publishing Android Apps

 ## Skill Description
 By publishing your android app, you share it with the world.
-Usually after completing all previous learning outcomes, this is one additional skill to learn - publishing your android apps.
-Android apps are published primarily through the Google Play Store, there are other third party stores as well for publishing such as the Amazon Appstore.
+The Fellow will be able to publish their Android application to the Google Play Store, as well as alternative third party stores.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to publish the app built on Outcome 7 (or another app) to the Google Play Store.